JorgeGainzarain/auth_system/README.md

 To use the Authentication System, follow these steps:

-1. Start the server with "npm start"
+1. Start the server with `npm start`
 2. Open your web browser and navigate to `http://localhost:3000`

 ## Project Structure